oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-When using the :ref:`azure_tokens <azurecloudnativeauthplugin>` plugin to generate OAuth2 tokens to connect to Oracle Autonomous Database in Thick mode, you need to explicitly set the ``extra_auth_params`` and ``externalauth`` parameter of :func:`~oracledb.connect`.
+When using the :ref:`azure_tokens <azurecloudnativeauthplugin>` plugin to generate OAuth2 tokens to connect to Oracle Autonomous Database in Thick mode, you need to explicitly set the ``extra_auth_params`` and ``externalauth`` parameters of :func:`~oracledb.connect`.
 For example:

 .. code:: python